Although I don’t get to craft as much as I used to, I always have a running list of DIY craft projects I want to tackle at any given time.

-Really you could make them any square size you like from 2×2 to 8×8.
-I’ll probably go with 5×5 so they are giant enough to make a statement but don’t take up the whole wall.
+Really, you could make them any square size you like from 2×2 to 8×8.
+I cut my wooden pieces to 5×5 so they are giant enough to make a statement but don’t take up the whole wall.

-The most commonly mentioned font I found mentioned was Arial, although if you have access to it, I believe Montserrat is a great option as well.
+The most common Scrabble tiles font is Arial, although if you have access to it, Montserrat is a great option as well.

 Step-by-Step Instructions for Making Large Wooden Letters